There are six team members with specific hockey positions. Each player has their own tactical role to play on the ice rink.

 Note: The 10 ice hockey positioning tips highlight professional behaviour and ethical sportsmanship.

-Ice Hockey Player Positions and Roles in the United Kingdom
+Ice Hockey Positions and Responsibilities in the United Kingdom